Article Translations: (Spanish)

 - Provide a calm atmosphere in the home.
 Try to slow down the pace of family life.

-- Speak slowly and clearly when talking to your child or others in his or her presence.
+- Speak slowly and clearly when talking to your child or others in their presence.

-- Let your child speak for himself or herself and to finish thoughts and sentences.
+- Let your child speak for themself and to finish thoughts and sentences.
 Pause before responding to your child's questions or comments.

 - Talk slowly to your child.
 This takes practice!
 Modeling a slow rate of speech will help with your child's fluency.